Financial-Times/ft-origami/new-starter-guide/2016-03-15-new-starter-to-origami.md

 ### Slack

 1. Install Slack (This can be done without admin privileges).
   > To install certain apps without admin privileges, you can access the Self Service app facility by finding it on your machine via Spotlight (under the assumption it's a Mac) Log in with your network details, and do a search for the Slack app and install.
 This is the same with browsers like Google Chrome or Mozilla Firefox.

-2. The Slack domain for FT is `financial-times`.
+2. The Slack domain for FT is `financialtimes`.
 Log into the domain with your FT email address.

 3. Join the `#ft-origami` channel and ask for invites to the internal channels from the Origami team.